-Live in One State and Want to Sell Insurance in Another?
-What You Need to Know about Non-Resident Insurance Licenses
+What You Need to Know About Non-Resident Insurance Licenses

-If you’re an insurance agent or customer service rep in the insurance industry, you probably know you need to be licensed to sell or even discuss insurance in the state where you live.
-But, what if you live in one state and work in another?
-This is a common scenario for people who live near a state border.
-In this case, you’ll need both a “resident” insurance license and a “non-resident insurance license.”
-Unfortunately, there isn’t one license to obtain that would license you in every state!
+If you’re an insurance agent or customer service representative in the insurance industry, you already know you need to be licensed to sell or discuss insurance in the state where you live.

-It can get even more complicated if you sell insurance in multiple states.
-For example, suppose you’re a salesperson for a large insurance agency that sells insurance nationwide.
-If your company has you selling auto insurance and homeowner’s insurance policies in 26 states, you’ll be required to maintain active non-resident property and casualty insurance licenses in all 26 of those states, as well as the state where you work, plus a resident insurance license in the state where you live.
-That’s a lot of licenses to maintain!
+Things can get even more complicated if you sell insurance in multiple states.
+For example, suppose you sell insurance to customers in 20 different states through your employer.
+You’ll be required to maintain active non-resident licenses in all these states, plus your resident insurance license.
+This is a lot of licenses to maintain!

-The good news: Large agencies usually have a dedicated person or department that handles licensing for sales agents, customer service reps, and others who are required to be licensed.
+The good news is that large agencies usually have a dedicated person or department that handles licensing for their agents.

-More good news: Most states have “reciprocal agreements,” meaning that they will issue a non-resident producer license with few or no additional requirements (e.g. pre-licensing courses, fingerprinting, examinations, etc.) beyond the license application fee, as long as you have an equivalent license in your resident state.
+Additionally, most states have “reciprocal agreements,” meaning that they will issue a non-resident license with few or no additional requirements beyond the license application fee, as long as you have an equivalent license in your resident state.

-Some states have more stringent requirements when it comes to issuing non-resident insurance licenses, however.
-Florida, for example, requires fingerprints and a background check before they will issue one.
-California also requires fingerprints for the residents of around 25 states in order to issue a non-resident license.
+Be aware that some states have more stringent requirements when it comes to issuing non-resident insurance licenses.
+Florida, for example, requires fingerprints and a background check before they will issue a non-resident license.
+California also requires fingerprints to issue a non-resident license in many states.

 Adding another layer of complexity are state requirements regarding pre-licensing courses.
 Some states require you to complete an approved insurance pre-licensing course prior to taking the state licensing exam or obtaining a non-resident insurance license, while others simply encourage it.